-Shareholders will be asked to approve a resolution (the "Option Grant Resolution") as set forth below to approve, ratify and confirm a previous grant of 525,000 options to purchase Common Shares of the Corporation to Ms. Jan D'Alvise.
+Shareholders will be asked to approve a resolution (the "Option Grant Resolution") as set forth below to approve, ratify and confirm a previous grant of a total of 373,600 options to purchase Common Shares of the Corporation to certain directors and officers of the Corporation.

-In order to appropriately compensate Ms. D'Alvise in connection with her appointment as the President and Chief Executive Officer of Acasti, and in order to align Ms. D'Alvise's interests with the interests of the Shareholders, the Board granted 525,000 options to purchase Common Shares of the Corporation with an exercise price of \$1.56 and a term of seven years to Ms. D'Alvise under the Stock Option Plan on May 12, 2016 (the "D'Alvise Options").
-As the grant of the D'Alvise Options was made in excess of the Existing Limits, the D'Alvise Options are subject to the approval of the Shareholders, excluding the votes of the recipient of the D'Alvise Options.
+In accordance with the Corporation's compensation policy and in order to provide appropriate long-term compensation and to align the interests of directors and officers with the interests of Shareholders, the Board granted 373,600 options to purchase Common Shares of the Corporation with an exercise price of \$1.77 and a term of ten (10) years to certain directors and officers of the Corporation under the Stock Option Plan on June 14, 2017 (the "Granted Options").
+As the grant of the Granted Options was made in excess of the then applicable limit of Common Shares reserved for issuance under the Stock Option Plan, the Granted Options are subject to the approval of the Shareholders, excluding the votes of the recipients of the Granted Options.

-The D'Alvise Options must be approved by a simple majority of votes cast by Shareholders, whether in person or by proxy, at the Meeting, excluding the votes of Ms. D'Alvise and her associates.
-As at the Record Date, and based on the information available to Acasti, Ms. D'Alvise and her associates do not own, or control or direct any Common Shares.
-The D'Alvise Options are also subject to TSXV approval.
+The Granted Options must be approved by a simple majority of votes cast by Disinterested Shareholders at the Meeting.
+As at the Record Date, and based on information available to the Corporation, holders of 147,000 Common Shares are not entitled to vote on the resolution approving and ratifying the Granted Options.

-Accordingly, Shareholders, excluding Ms. D'Alvise and her associates, will be asked to consider, and if deemed advisable, to pass, with or without variation, the following ordinary resolution:
+Accordingly, Shareholders, excluding certain directors and officers of the Corporation, will be asked to consider, and if deemed advisable, to pass, with or without variation, the following ordinary resolution: